Please see below for UCLan’s student privacy notices.

 Article 6(1)(f), which allows us to process personal data where it is in our, or someone else’s, legitimate interests to do so and it does not unduly prejudice your rights and freedoms.
 We rely on this condition to, among other things:

 We also process some information only if you provide your consent.
-In this case, Article 6(1)(a) applies.
+In this case, Article 6(1)(a) applies, and Article 9(2)(a) applies where the information is special category data (special category data is information about your race, ethnic origin, political opinions, religious beliefs, trade union membership, genetic data, biometric data used for ID purposes, health, sex life or sexual orientation).
 It will be clear where we are relying on your consent to collect and use your information because consent will be requested at the time you provide the information.
 When you are asked for consent, we will explain why we are asking for the information and how we will use it if you choose to provide it.
 Consent can be withdrawn at any time and we will explain how you can do this in each individual case.

 We share your information with a range of external organisations and bodies, some of which are processing personal data on our behalf.
 We only share your personal data with another person or organisation where the law allows us to and we consider it to be appropriate under the circumstances.
 The external parties we may share information with include the following: